Orange-OpenSource/Orange-Boosted-Bootstrap/docs/content/typography.md

 ---
 layout: docs
 title: Typography
+description: Documentation and examples for Bootstrap typography, including global settings, body text, lists, and more.
 group: content
 ---

 Bootstrap includes simple and easily customized typography for headings, body text, lists, and more.
-For even more control, check out the [textual utility classes]({{ site.baseurl }}/components/utilities/).
+For even more control, check out the [textual utility classes]({{ site.baseurl }}/utilities/).

 ## Contents